LakshinG/Comp-590-Final/README.md

 #### 2. CSP/Channels (Go-style) in Java
 **What maps naturally:** Java’s concurrency library makes basic channel communication pretty straightforward to pull off.
 A java.util.concurrent.BlockingQueue works great as an approximation of a buffered Go channel.
 The queue naturally handles the blocking behavior you need when a buffer fills up or empties out.
 Java’s SynchronousQueue is definetly the best way to copy a Go style unbuffered channel.
 It forces a point where the sender has to wait until a receiver is actually there to grab the data, which is exactly how Go's unbuffered channels work.

 **What requires simulation:** Simulating Go's select statement which lets a goroutine wait on whichever of multiple channels is ready first isnt a clean process.
-Java just doesn't have a direct equivalent.
-You either have to use continuous polling (which wastes CPU and introduces lag) or build a shared multiplexing queue.
+Java just doesn't have a direct equivalent to this so you either have to use continuous polling which wastes CPU and introduces lag, or build a shared multiplexing queue.

 ```java
 // Simulating a buffered channel